GEGirlsWhoCode/AlexaSkill/README.md

 ```

 ### Task 3
 Alright, at this point the Alexa skill should greet you when you invoke it and should handle situations where you would ask it for more information or where you would ask it to do something outside of it's skill level.
-Let's change the hard-coded speech output in your custom intent handler so that it call another function that responds with a message instead.
+Let's change the hard-coded speech output in your custom intent handler so that it calls another function that responds with a message instead.
 For now, let's keep this simple - create a function outside of the handlers that prints to the console and returns a different hard coded string.

 ### Task 4
 The last step!
 Let's make an API call.
 Instead of returning hard-coded speech output, let's get information back *dynamically*.